sarahhjchung/sarahhjchung/README.md

 Welcome to my Github!

+	🎠 Currently, I'm a work-study student with a web developer role at VinciLabs connected with UofT Hatchery

 	🍒 I interned at Techintern.io as a full stack developer last summer

 	🌼 I am a 3rd year student studying computer science at the University of Toronto